 K-Town has a ridiculous number of places where you can eat galbi and pork belly—but there aren’t many spots that specialize in the intestinal cuts known as gopchang.
 If that’s what you’re looking for, head to Gopchang Story.
 Located on the second floor of a narrow office building, the brick-lined space is noisy and casual, and it tends to stay packed with groups going to town on sizzling platters of meat.
-You can choose from tongue, heart, entrails, tripe, and both small and large intestine—or you can do the responsible thing, and order a combo ($30-$90 depending on the size).
-Get some fried rice to round out your meal, and don’t forget the soju.
+You can choose from tongue, heart, entrails, tripe, and both small and large intestine—or you can do the responsible thing, and order a combo.
+Get some fried rice to round out your meal.

 At Itaewon Pocha, you’ll drink a bunch of cocktails that taste like they’re equal parts sugar and soju.
 That might sound reckless, but this neon-lit Korean gastropub serves exactly the kind of food you need to soak up a ton of booze.
 Get some kimchi dumplings smothered in a cream sauce as well as an order of cheesy rice cakes mixed with a ton of seafood—and don’t skip the bulgogi fries.
-This is a late-night place, so come after 10pm for the full experience.
-Bring a few friends after a round of karaoke, and try not to fall off your little plastic stool.
+This is a late-night place, so come after 10pm for the full experience, and try not to fall off your little plastic stool.

 Turntable Chicken Jazz used to be located on the second floor of a regular-looking office building on 5th Avenue.
 Now, it’s around the corner in a street-level location—and it’s still a great place to eat fried chicken and drink beer from neon vats as you look at vinyl records all over the walls.
 The best dishes at Turntable are the boneless and bone-in wings, served either spicy or sweet and sour.
 If you need to supplement your order, try the awesome bulgogi burger or a sword made of thinly sliced fried potatoes on a stick.

-One of the city's top destinations for homestyle Korean food, Cho Dang Gol has been around for a few decades now, and they still give you a little bowl of their famous housemade tofu along with the rest of their banchan to start your meal.
-Expect a wait, and bring a group to try exceptional takes on classics like pork belly, bibimbap, kimchi stew, and fried chicken.
-The homey space is minimally decorated and filled with plain wooden tables, and it's not as hectic as most of the other spots in the neighborhood.
+Cho Dang Gol has been around for a few decades now, and they still give you a little bowl of their famous housemade tofu along with the rest of their banchan to start your meal.
+This is one of the city's top destinations for homestyle Korean food, so expect a wait, and bring a group so you can try a bunch of things, starting with the sundubu jjigae.
+The casual space is minimally decorated and filled with plain wooden tables, and it's not as hectic as most of the other spots in the neighborhood.